heyhuyen/codepath-twitter-client/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - Tweety Bird

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+Tweety Bird is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: 18 hours spent in total